 Being the central bank of the country, the Reserve Bank of India (RBI) has to do all the work of central or banking.
 This work is as follows:

 (a) Issue of Notes

-The Reserve Bank has the monopoly of note-issuance.
-Till 1956, the Reserve Bank (RBI) issued notes on the basis of the proportionate fund method.
+The Reserve Bank has the monopoly of note issuance.
+Till 1956, the Reserve Bank (RBI) issued notes based on the proportionate fund method.

 (b) Credit control

 The legal basis of credit control in India is determined by the Reserve Bank of India Act of 1934 and the Indian Banking Companies Act of 1949.

 Under the RBI Act, of 1949 the Reserve Bank has got power to change the bank rate, open market operations and change the convertible fund ratio.
 Under the Indian Banking Companies Act of 1949, the Reserve Bank has got the powers of selective credit control.